Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Ethical Considerations

 \section{Ethical Considerations}

-Our dataset is constructed based on judicial documents, which may present two ethical considerations: (1) Data Privacy and Confidentiality: Judicial documents often contain some basic personal information of litigants, such as names, addresses, and identity numbers.
+Our work may raise the following ethical considerations.
+(1) Data Privacy and Confidentiality: Judicial documents often contain some basic personal information of litigants, such as names, addresses, and identity numbers.
 Although we have processed the data to remove or anonymize personally identifiable information (PII), we must still comply with data usage regulations and refrain from any de-anonymization attempts that could compromise personal privacy.
-(2) Bias and Fairness: Judicial datasets may inadvertently perpetuate biases present in historical legal decisions, related to gender, socioeconomic status, or other factors.
-Regular audits and updates can be conducted to minimize the risk of biased content.
+(2) Judicial Bias.
+Inappropriate applications of LJP may introduce ethical challenges, particularly because current fact-based LJP research often relies on legal facts extracted from court opinions, which may reflect judges or jurors' biases.
+As a result, such biases can be embedded in LJP's decisions.
+However, the introduction of the LFP task offers a way to alleviate this issue: it shifts the predictive foundation of LJP from biased legal facts in court opinions to facts predicted by LFP based on objective evidence.
+We believe this approach can, to some extent, reduce the influence of judicial bias.
+(3) Automated Adjudication.
+Some voices have proposed using LJP systems to replace human judges and juries, which has raised ethical concerns.
+However, we believe that the primary purpose of LFP and LJP is to assist litigants and their lawyers in predicting potential court opinions, thereby enabling them to adjust their strategies accordingly.
+This application can improve judicial transparency and reduce unnecessary judicial costs.

+Additionally, we used ChatGPT to polish the writing and are responsible for all the materials presented in this work.